BoroponXD/my-scripts/README.md

 Oh!
 Almost forgot about u need to download node.js : https://nodejs.org/en

-Well, when u find your folder, where your stats saving, u need to open CMD here. just open cmd and there type <cd C:"your-folder-path">.
+Well, when u find your folder, where your stats saving, u need to open CMD here.
+Just open cmd and there type <cd C:"your-folder-path">.
 When you opened cmd in the folder(and installed node.js), type:

 npm init -y